fkarg/fkarg.github.io/drafts/rat-meetup.md

 If necessary (and they absolutely are) have meta-discussions about the  structure of your meetup.
 This includes frequency of LW-posts (every meetup?) as well as general structure and topics, as well as why you participate and what your expectations are.
 Do try not to discuss too much about how to vote properly.

-Make separate meetings or at least a separate sessions for those wanting to discuss meta-meta-topics, and present results to the others.
-Those presenting meta-suggestions to the rest of the group need to be really really thorough in explaining their reasoning behind the proposed changes - rationalists _will_ spot everything that's even slightly odd or not the 'ideal' solution. _That's what we are trained for_.
-If that happens, most immediate discussion will be about details you miscommunicated.
+Make separate meetings or at least a separate session for those wanting to discuss meta-meta-topics, and present results to the others.
+Those presenting meta-suggestions to the rest of the group need to be really thorough in explaining their reasoning behind the proposed changes - rationalists _will_ spot everything that's even slightly odd or not the 'ideal' solution. _That's what we are trained for_.
+If that happens, the most immediate discussion will be about details you miscommunicated.
 Take in new ideas, but don't stall making decisions.

 ## Things to keep in mind
-There is a number of things to keep in mind however.
+There is a number of things to keep in mind, however.
 Here is a few we think are important.

 ### Diversity
 One of the goals of our meetup was to establish a local community that allows rationalists and adjacent interested people to meet and connect with like-minded individuals and talk about the art of rationality.
 For this, having a variety of different viewpoints is very valuable.